Corteil/PiMag_Tiny_The_Robot/README.md

 # PiMag_Tiny_The_Robot

-find everything for the PiMag robot Tiny, including the design &amp; software files here.
+Find everything for the PiMag robot Tiny, including the design &amp; software files here.

 Chassis design has been updated to Version 1.1: wheelbase increased by 10mm.

    lineFollowing.py added

 Code for maze and speed challenges will be added soon, watch this space!

+   pseudo code for maze and speed challenges added modified PiBorg zbJoystick.py for rock candy controller added

-added simple python library to control the Adafruit TCA9548A i2c multiplexer, the library is called multiplex.py an example will upload soon showing the use of the library.
+Added simple python library to control the Adafruit TCA9548A i2c multiplexer, the library is called multiplex.py an example will upload soon showing the use of the library.